Reasoning over User Preferences: Knowledge Graph-Augmented LLMs for Explainable Conversational Recommendations: Experiments

 \subsubsection{Comparison of Enhancement Methods}

 To evaluate COMPASS's effectiveness, we compare it with Llama-Summary and GPT-4o as baseline enhancers, which generate user preference summaries without KG access.
-Figure \ref{fig:enhancement_comparison} illustrates the performance of these methods across various CRS models on the INSPIRED dataset.
-While all enhancement methods show improvements over the base models, COMPASS consistently outperforms both alternatives.
-Notably, COMPASS consistently outperforms GPT-4o across all models, with improvements ranging from marginal (for Llama3.1-8B) to substantial (for KBRD and KGSF).
-This superior performance, achieved despite GPT-4o being a much larger model, demonstrates the importance of integrating domain-specific knowledge into preference modeling.
+Figure~\ref{fig:enhancement_comparison} illustrates the performance of these methods across various CRSs on INSPIRED dataset.
+While all enhancement methods improve upon base models, COMPASS consistently outperforms both alternatives.
+Notably, COMPASS surpasses GPT-4o despite the latter being a much larger model, with improvements ranging from marginal gains on Llama3.1-8B to substantial improvements on KBRD and KGSF.
+This superior performance demonstrates the critical importance of integrating domain-specific knowledge into preference modeling.
 The substantial performance gap between COMPASS and Llama-Summary highlights the effectiveness of our framework in leveraging both structured knowledge and LLM capabilities.
 These results show COMPASS's ability to generate more accurate and contextually relevant user preference summaries, leading to improved recommendation performance across different CRS architectures.